kgilbert-cmu/DataCriming/README.md

 (withheld) crime levels for the 24 neighborhoods as accurately as possible.
 We have two basic approaches to predicting crime: geographical and statistical.

-One of the foremost concepts that our group wanted to investigate was “crime spillover”, a basic idea that crime in one neighborhood should be correlated with crime in adjacent neighborhoods.
+One of the foremost concepts that our group wanted to investigate was “crime spillover", a basic idea that crime in one neighborhood should be correlated with crime in adjacent neighborhoods.
 As outlined in a later section, this method is quite naive.
-Our superior method utilizes as much information from the datset as possible in a “random forest”
+Our superior method utilizes as much information from the datset as possible in a “random forest"

 # 2: Unsupervised Analysis